What is symmetry in photography composition?

 Symmetry, repetition and patterns in composition

-Symmetry goes hand in hand with repetition and patterns.
+Symmetry goes hand in hand with repetition and patterns in composition.
+It’s just a numbers game:

-- If an object is repeated so there are two, it forms symmetry
+- When an object is repeated so there are just two (or two equal groups), it forms symmetry

-- Repeat it again and we see repetition (you don’t say!)
+- Repeat it again for repetition in composition (you don’t say!)

-The same guides apply to patterns as to symmetry in composition.
-That being that a break in the pattern makes it more interesting, catches the eye and gives it somewhere to rest.
+The same rules that apply to using patterns in photos also apply to symmetry in composition.
+That being that a break in the pattern makes an image more interesting, catches the eye and gives it somewhere to rest.

 Where to find symmetry in photography composition

-When you start looking, you’ll be surprised by how much symmetry you see around you, both manmade and natural.
-Here are some ideas to get you started…
+When you start looking, you’ll be surprised by how much symmetry you see around you, both human made and natural.
+Here are some symmetry ideas to get you started…

 - Shelves of new releases at the bookstore